Getting What You Need In Hiring

 You can’t always get what you want.
 But if you try sometimes, well you just might find, you get what you need. – (M. Jagger / K. Richards)

-If you ask interviewers what they want to see in a candidate on a first interview, they will often cite things like this: Confident, intelligent, knowledgeable, positive attitude, solid resume, neatly groomed, well-mannered, articulate, energetic, makes good eye contact, has good handshake.
-First impressions are powerful.
+If you ask interviewers what they want to see in a candidate on a first interview, they will often cite things like this: confident, intelligent, knowledgeable, positive attitude, solid resume, neatly groomed, well-mannered, articulate, energetic, makes good eye contact, has good handshake.
+First impressions are powerful according to the best executive search firm.
 They also are entirely superficial.

 Ask a boss what they got from a good performer, one year after the hire, and you will hear things like this: Takes action and gets results.
 Takes initiative and exceeds expectations.
 Works hard, and leads by example.
 Team player with good leadership skills.
 Solves problems.
 Creative thinker.
 Decisive.